carpentries-lab/metagenomics-workshop/paper.md

   - Understand the use of an environment in conda Project organization
   - Basic knowledge about organizing and carrying out a metagenomic project
-  - Interpret and explain how FASTQ file encodes per-base quality scores
+  - Interpret and explain how the FASTQ file encodes per-base quality scores
-- Cleaning data is essential
+- Cleaning data is essential before starting to manage our sequences
   - Know how to clean and filter your sequencing data
   - Use trimmomatic for cleaning and trimming read process
 - Assembly